A Guide to Labeling Visual Data for Your Machine Learning Project

 Amazon Mechanical Turk is an online platform that allows you to access crowdsourced workers to do your image annotation work.
 You use Amazon’s platform to submit the image annotations you need, and Amazon’s platform distributes that work to anonymous workers.
 Also known as Amazon mTurk, this option is best for simple one-time projects when your tasks can be easily communicated in writing once, without having additional communication with annotators, and little to no domain expertise or experience is required.

 Yes; there are image annotation services.
 If you are doing image annotation in-house or using contractors, there are services that can provide crowdsourced or managed-team solutions to assist with scaling your process.
-The best image annotation services can provide expertise, quality work, agility to evolve tasks and use cases, and a flexible contracting model to scale work up or down as your needs require.
+The best image annotation services can provide expertise, quality work, and agility to evolve tasks and use cases.

 The kind (e.g., image, video) of visual data you are working with;